frosch123/SiliconValley/readme.txt

 1 About Silicon Valley
 ======================

-Silicon Valley is a GameScript for OpenTTD 1.2 or newer.
+Silicon Valley is a GameScript for OpenTTD 1.3 or newer.

 It challenges every company to turn a specific town into a global production centre for a specialised cargo.
-Every company is assigned a slightly different goal, but they all have the same time period to archieve their goal.
-To archieve the goal, the companies do not only have to transport lots of cargo to and from their town, they also have to fund sufficient industries to produce the cargo.
+Every company is assigned a slightly different goal, but they all have the same time period to achieve their goal.
+To achieve the goal, the companies do not only have to transport lots of cargo to and from their town, they also have to fund sufficient industries to produce the cargo.